What is a hand plane?

 There are also many rebate plane variants based on bench and block planes.
 In them, the blade goes full width of the sole.

-Finger planes – For precise work with musical instruments and other delicate pieces
+Finger planes – For precise work with delicate pieces

 Luthiers, other instrument makers, and carvers use very small planes called finger planes.
 They are usually made of brass or wood and their size and shape vary according to the task they are made for.
 They are made with soles ranging from flat to varying curvatures along and across the sole.
 The width of the blade usually varies from 6mm (1/4”) to 18mm (3/4”).
 A typical luthier will have a collection of different sized and shaped finger planes.